-Guio Guiding principles 1.
-Po litical Will and Leadership 1.1 Ensure that political and private-sector leader facilitation reforms and their contributions to t 1.2 Ensure that political and private-sector leader TFA and other binding trade agreements and/ 1.3 Ensure that the NTFB is positioned strategical 1.4 Ensure that the NTFB's Legal Act of establishm high-level and regular participation from its m 1.5 Ensure the selection and appointment of a cha 2.
-Le gal and Administrative Framework 2.1 Ensure that the NTFB has been established by 2.2 Ensure that the NTFB has clear ToR, reflecting
+Guiding principles 1.
+Political Will and Leadership 1.1 Ensure that political and private-sector leaders are kept aware and updated of the benefits of trade-facilitation reforms and their contributions to the national development agenda.
+1.2 Ensure that political and private-sector leaders are kept aware of the country's obligations under the WTO TFA and other binding trade agreements and/or conventions (e.g. WCO RKC).
+1.3 Ensure that the NTFB is positioned strategically in the political set-up of the country.
+1.4 Ensure that the NTFB's Legal Act of establishment and/or Terms of Reference (ToR) require 1.4 mandatory, high-level and regular participation from its members.
+1.5 Ensure the selection and appointment of a chairperson with a high level of leadership.
+2. Legal and Administrative Framework 2.1 Ensure that the NTFB has been established by a Legal Act or formal text.
+2.2 Ensure that the NTFB has clear ToR, reflecting the legal and organisational structure of the NTFB.
 2.3 Ensure that the NTFB's composition is representative of the national trade-facilitation landscape.

-3. Organisational Framework

-- 3.1 strategic, operational and technical levels of the NTFB work. - 3.2 senior officials (ministers, senior directors, CEOs, etc) of the relevant public agencies/government and business organisations. - 3.3 Ensure that the operational level consists of a steering committee and an NTFB secretariat. - 3.4 (competent staff) to fulfil its role and undertake the assigned activities. - 3.5 following the priorities developed in the NTFB strategy. - 3,6 its missions and strategic objectives. - 3.7 agreed, trade-facilitation objectives and goals. - 3.8 integrated way, ideally driven by the NTFB mandate and strategy.
+3. Organisational Framework 3.1 Ensure the adoption of a multi-tiered organisational structure for the NTFB, which separates the policy and strategic, operational and technical levels of the NTFB work.
+Ensure that the structure(s) at the NTFB policy and strategic level, the NTFB board, consists 3.2 of high-level senior officials (ministers, senior directors, CEOs, etc) of the relevant public agencies/government and business organisations.
+3.3 Ensure that the operational level consists of a steering committee and an NTFB secretariat.